Sunday, February 18, 2007

 Did I tell you that I have started a group for female teacher educators at the college?
 They wanted English language practice but I have subverted it a little to make it focussed on their professional development.
 I had them writing CPD plans in the last session!
 We meet twice a week and it helps me feel a bit connected with people.

 The week before last we went to Addis for a meeting of volunteers working in Cluster units around the country.
 These cluster units are usually based in Teacher training colleges and they develop and run training for local teachers.
 I was great to be with other professionals and hear what people were doing.
 For me tho, the best part of the trip to Addis was my meeting with Beverly, who works in the Ministry of Education overseeing the Higher Diploma Programme (that Mike and I ran in Awassa).
 I had suggested some changes to the assessment system they used and arranged to meet up to talk about it.
 In the meantime I had proposed re-writing the whole module on Action Research – amazing what you will volunteer to do when you are stuck in a room on your own for some time.
-Beverly was a consultant in the south of England somewhere and it was great to talk frankly with someone from a similar background.
-So I have given myself lots of work to do!

 I have also signed up for a course with the Open University.
 About 10 years ago I did a module for the Masters degree in Education (Leadership and Management) thinking I might work up to a doctorate!
 Well, you never know.
 Now I am doing a module called “Researching Mathematics Learning” – the set book is by John Mason, so my maths colleagues will need me to say no more.
 It looks like a fantastically interesting course.
-Sadly, I am already behind with my work as I signed up late and my books haven’t yet arrived from the UK.
+Sadly, I am already behind with my work as I signed up late and my books haven’t yet arrived from the

-Speaking of my mother, she is off in Cuba at the moment so I am looking forward to hearing all about her trip.
+Speaking of my mother, she is off in

 Ok, that’s it for now.
 I will add some photos.
 I have made a spinach curry and a dahl and Mike is finishing some crepes so I am off to stuff myself.